AlejandroAkbal/Stardew-Valley-OmniSwing-Mod/README.md

 ## How to use

 Just hold click to automatically swing your weapon in the facing direction.
+Very vanilla friendly.

-This mod's name is a reference to the [same-titled-mod for Terraria](https://github.com/gardenappl/OmniSwing).
+You can configure this mod!

-This mod is configurable, check `Stardew Valley/Mods/Quick Sell/config.json` for its settings.
+Check `Stardew Valley/Mods/OmniSwing/config.json` for its settings.

 ## Compatibility